hamishgibbs/facebook_mobility_uk/README.md

 facebook_mobility_uk
 ==============================

-Mobility analysis in the UK
+Mobility analysis in the UK.

+This project structure is based on the `cookiecutterdatascience` default data science project.
+Some changes have been bade to the default directory structure.

 Project Organization
 ------------